AswinS-12/day12-GitHub-profile-page-design/README.md

-# day12-GitHub-profile-page-design
+# GitHub-profile-page-design
-To create a GitHub profile page
+To create a GitHub profile page using
+HTML
+CSS